Gothic-Modding-Community/gmc/docs/zengin/union/plugins/zbassmusic.md

 to provide easier workflow for composers and additional functions for the perfect soundtrack design.

 !!!
 Info
-    The plugin has its very own [docuentation site](https://silver-ore-team.github.io/zBassMusic/), if you are interested in including zBassMusic into your project see the detailed [User Guide](https://silver-ore-team.github.io/zBassMusic/user-guide/).
+    The plugin has its very own [documentation site](https://silver-ore-team.github.io/zBassMusic/), if you are interested in including zBassMusic into your project see the detailed [User Guide](https://silver-ore-team.github.io/zBassMusic/user-guide/).

 | Contacts ||
 |:---------| :--- |